Implications of gauge freedom for nonrelativistic quantum electrodynamics: Local densities

-Recall that, as discussed in Sec.~\ref{sourcefs}, the partitioning of the electric field into vacuum and source fields is gauge-relative, so the components on the right-hand-side of Eq.~(\ref{d2}) must be understood as being specific to the multipolar-gauge (they are generated by interaction $V^1$).
-The first and second order electric (source) fields are
+Recall that, as discussed in Sec.~VI~C~1 of the main text, the partitioning of the electric field into vacuum and source fields is gauge-relative, so the components on the right-hand-side of Eq.~(\ref{d2}) must be understood as being specific to the multipolar gauge (they are generated by interaction $V^1$).

-where the modes have been discretised in a volume $v$.
-The magnetic counterparts are given by the same expressions with $f_{ij}$ replaced by $g_{ij}$.
-These tensor components are defined by